fourstix/PicoElfPixieVideoGLCDV2/README.md

 # PicoElfPixieVideoGLCDV2
-Second version of a Teensy 3.2 based Pixie Video simulator for the 1802 Pico/Elf v2 microcomputer using a GLCD with SPI.
-The first version is located [here.](https://github.com/fourstix/PicoElfPixieVideoGLCD)
+This is the second version of a Teensy 3.2 based Pixie Video simulator for the 1802 Pico/Elf v2 microcomputer using a GLCD with SPI.
+The first version is located in the [PicoElfPixieVideoGLCD](https://github.com/fourstix/PicoElfPixieVideoGLCD) repository.

 This code simulates a cdp1861 Pixie Video chip, using a [Teensy 3.2.](https://www.pjrc.com/store/teensy32.html) This [simulator](https://github.com/fourstix/PicoElfPixieVideoGLCDV2/blob/main/docs/PicoElfPixieVideoGLCDV2.pdf)